freifunk-gluon/gluon-qemu-testlab/README.md

 using the `--run-forever` switch and then invoke scenarios using the `--run-tests-on-existing-instance` switch.
 This new pynet instances will not run their own qemus instances but reuse the already spawned ones.

+### SSH Access

+During config mode, the ssh instances are available from the host machine at port `localhost:22001`, `localhost:22002`, and so on.
+When the instances are configured, they are available on ports `localhost:22101`, `localhost:22102`, and so on.

+When they are configured, you can use the symlinked scripts:
+- `ssh/node1.sh`
+- `ssh/node2.sh`
+- ...
+to easily access the nodes.
+They provide a little more convinience as they disable known hosts checks.

 ## Advanced gimmics

 - Nodes support resolving names of each other. ```ping node1```